CaRniFeXeR/VidSubsPy/README.md

 ## Overview

-This Python library provides a comprehensive solution for generating subtitles for videos.
+This Python library provides a comprehensive solution for generating subtitles for videos in different languages.
 It leverages:

 - **WhisperX ASR** for speech-to-text transcription.
 - **ChatGPT** for optional translation of the transcription.